King's Cross

 Other releases - Pandemonium

-King's Cross is the busiest railway/subway station in London, if not in all of Britain.
+King's Cross is one of the busiest and most well-known railway/subway station in London.
 Back in the 1980s it was recognized as a common "gay pickup" spot as well as a notorious hangout of prostitutes, with many of the nearby hotels offering rooms "by the hour," although apparently the area has been "cleaned up" considerably in recent years.
 Whatever the case, the album cut that takes its name from this station has proved a favorite among PSB fans, perhaps acknowledged by Chris and Neil in that they have performed it live on many occasions.

 A rather ominous-sounding track, it took on an even greater sense of foreboding—in the most literal sense of that word—in late 1987 when King's Cross became the site of an underground fire in which 31 people died.
 Neil sang about seeing "dead and wounded on either side, you know it's only a matter of time," leading some fans to believe that the song was written in response to this disaster.
 Yet the Actually album, including this song, was released before this terrible event.
 To add to the general eerieness of it all, the scene during which this song plays in the Boys' film It Couldn't Happen Here features a man dressed in a suit, carrying a briefcase—and on fire.

-One of my site visitors has suggested that AIDS may also play a role in this narrative, which could explain the air of narrative guilt that seems to permeate it.
+Other site visitors have suggested that AIDS may also play a role in this narrative, which could explain the air of narrative guilt that seems to permeate it.
 Is the narrator expressing "survivor guilt" because he has had "good luck … waiting in a line," whereas others no less deserving have had "bad luck"?
-Neil has said elsewhere that much of the pessimism of their songs from this period comes from the fact that friends of theirs had died or were dying of AIDS.
-Such an interpretation offers another intriguing angle from which to view this rich, powerful song.
+The line "Dead and wounded on either side" may refer to the fact that both gay and straight people are affected by the disease.
+Neil, in fact, confirmed that the lines "Dead and wounded on either side, you know it's only a matter of time" indeed refer to AIDS in the booklet that accompanied the 2001 reissue of the album.

 Annotations